 Our Healthy Campus

-In addition to wearing face coverings in these indoor settings, faculty, staff, and students are asked to do the following to help protect themselves and others on campus and in the community:
+Faculty, staff, and students are asked to do the following to help protect themselves and others on campus and in the community:

 - Engage in the practice of good hand hygiene by regularly washing hands with soap and warm water or using hand sanitizer.